SYNAX07/FreeFire-UID-to-Name-Finder/README.md

 4. **Enjoy Exploring!**
    Dive into the gaming community with our Free Fire UID to Name Finder and connect with players like never before.

-## Made with ❤️ by NepDevs (@devsnp)
+## Made with ❤️ by SYNAX (@OGsnx)

-Feel free to explore, modify, and share this script, but please credit [@devsnp](https://t.me/devsnp) for their outstanding contribution to the gaming community.
+Feel free to explore, modify, and share this script, but please credit [S Y N A X](https://t.me/OGsnx) for their outstanding contribution to the gaming community.

 🌟 **Happy Gaming! 🎮🚀**